-The A-grid is the un-staggered Arakawa's grid: zonal velocity (u), meridional velocity (v) and tracers (T) are collocated (Fig. 2a).
+The A-grid is the un-staggered distribution of Arakawa's grids: zonal velocity (u), meridional velocity (v) and tracers (T) are collocated (Fig. 2a).
 This grid is used in many reanalysis data sets for global currents (e.g. Globcurrent, Rio et al., 2014) or tidal dynamics (e.g. TPXO, Egbert and Erofeeva, 2002), as well as regridded products such as OFES (Sasaki et al., 2008) or data sets on platforms like the Copernicus Marine Environment Monitoring Service.
-In this section we consider first the two-dimensional case before describing three-dimensional fields.